Korean Air Fryer Chicken

 CAN I USE SKINLESS THIGHS OR BREASTS FOR THIS KOREAN FRIED CHICKEN?

 For these Air Fryer chicken bites I highly recommend using skin on chicken thighs for the crispiest chicken pieces that will taste fried.
 If you prefer to remove the skin or use breasts, the chicken will still be very taste, it just won’t be quite as crunchy in texture.
 If using breasts I also recommend cutting the chicken into smaller sized pieces which should help them crisp up when cooked.

 HOW TO DEBONE THE CHICKEN THIGHS

-Deboning chicken thighs is easy to do and takes just minutes.
+Deboning chicken thighs isn’t nearly as daunting as it sounds and it makes a big difference in these air fryer chicken bites.
 If you aren’t a fan of cutting up chicken then you can ask your butcher to debone the thighs for you, or they might even already have boneless skin on thighs available to buy.
 Don’t stress if you have to do it yourself though, it’s really simple to do, just follow these steps:

 - Place the chicken skin side down on a cutting board.

 - Run a knife down both sides of the bone, cutting it from the rest of the meat.
 Cut the meat away from the bone until it is completely detached.